 About the author

-An De Reymaeker is an International Tax Lawyer and Partner at the law firm Vandendijk & Partners.
-She is specialized in personal taxation in an international context.
-She has been Chair of the Employee Tax Subcommittee since December 2017 and, since last year, she is also a Vice-Chair of AmCham Belgium’s Legal & Taxation Committee.
+An is specialized in personal taxation in an international context.
+She has been Chair of AmCham Belgium's Employee Tax Subcommittee since December 2017 and, since last year, she is also a Vice-Chair of AmCham Belgium’s Legal & Taxation Committee.